 Recently I decided that enough was enough, and I set out to make my own perfect tamale.
 It took me a whole day to make, but trust me on this one, it’s worth the effort.
 The filling strikes the perfect balance between rich and tangy, savory and sweet, with a slow heat that builds with each mouthful, and despite containing over a cup of lard, the corn masa is impossibly light and fluffy.
 Draped with a fresh tomato and chili salsa, this steamed corn dumpling embodies all the things that I love in a great tamale.

 To get there, I started by braising a pork shoulder with aromatics and spices until the meat was fall-apart tender.
 Then I used the resulting pork stock, along with dried Guajillo and Pasilla chiles to make the mole.
-The chiles are spicy, but are really there more to impart their sweet fragrance rather than provide face-melting heat.
-Together with the pork, caramelized onions and herbs, the sauce and meat have layers of orchestra-like complexity that will make everyone at the table utter a deep “Mmmmm” as their mouthes close around their first bite.
+The chiles are spicy but are really there more to impart their sweet fragrance rather than provide face-melting heat.
+Together with the pork, caramelized onions, and herbs, the sauce and meat have layers of orchestra-like complexity that will make everyone at the table utter a deep “Mmmmm” as their mouths close around their first bite.

 For the masa, I used the recipe on the side of the package (Maseca brand), but instead of water, I used the remaining pork stock to rehydrate the flour.
 This adds enough flavor that you could really just steam the masa by itself without any filling at all.
 The most important thing though is to use a stand mixer to whip the lard, this incorporates a ton of air, which is what gives the finished tamale such a light texture.

 Place the onion, garlic and jalapeño in a single layer on a baking sheet.
 Move your oven rack to the top position and turn the broiler on.
 Place the baking sheet in the oven and broil until the tops of the onion, garlic and jalapeño are black.
 Flip them over and broil until the other side is charred as well.